When to Declare

-- The first step to declare a major in Actuarial Scient is to fill out and submit the Declaration of Major Form.
+- The first step to declare a major in Actuarial Science is to fill out and submit the Declaration of Major Form.

-- After submitting your request to declare a major, you must request an appointment with one of the Undergraduate Advisors—the Associate Chair for Undergraduate Studies (firstname.lastname@example.org) or the Assistant Chair (email@example.com).
+- After submitting your request to declare a major, you must request an appointment with the undergraduate coordinator for Actuarial Science, Jessica Gartner.

-- At that appointment, the Assoc/Asst Chair will be able to answer your preliminary questions about the major.
+- At that appointment, the coordinator will be able to answer your preliminary questions about the major.

-- You, in turn, will be asked about your background, your current interests, and your long-range plans, so that you may be assigned a departmental faculty advisor qualified to help you create a fulfilling program appropriate to your interests and goals.
+- You, in turn, will be asked about your background, your current interests, and your long-range plans, so that we can help you create a fulfilling program appropriate to your interests and goals.

 Advising for Majors

-Once you have declared your major, you will have access to three different advisors:
+Once you have declared your major, you will have access to two different advisors:

 - Your L&S college advisor, who will help you with your overall degree requirements;

-- And your major advisor, a faculty member who can help you plan a coherent array of courses within the major and generally act as a mentor to you.
+- Your major advisor in Actuarial Science will answer any questions that come up regarding technical aspects of the major (e.g., which courses satisfy which requirements), will help you plan a coherent array of courses within the major, and will generally act as a mentor to you.

-You should plan to meet with your advisor once a semester, before registering for classes, to talk over your progress in the major and your plans for future classes.
-(If you should forget the name, phone number, or e-mail address of your advisor, simply contact the Associate Chair for Undergraduate Studies.)
+You should plan to meet with your advisors once a semester, before registering for classes, to talk over your progress in the major and your plans for future classes.

 A good sequence for majors to follow in planning each semester’s course array would be: